shubhendu-404/taskwrapper/README.md

 -   `tw deleted --all`: Ignores the project scope and shows all deleted tasks.
 -   `tw notes <id>`: A special command to view or edit notes for a task.
 -   `tw twconfig`: Displays help and examples for the `.twconfig` file.
+-   `tw init`: Initializes a new `.twconfig` file in the current directory.

 ### Standard Commands (Pass-through)